rfong/city-pulse/data/README.md

+This attempts to cache all biz data for a region from the Yelp API, circumventing the cap of 1000 businesses per category by parametrically subdividing down the category ontology until complete.
+If the process crashes, any progress made on complete biz categories is saved.
+Only incomplete biz categories will be retries.

 ### Fetch business data from Yelp API

 Update your bash profile with your API keys (don't forget to `source` it).